 Now, advocates are pushing for new funding models to prevent those beds from filling again.

-Rosenberg argued that lower violence rates would also ease the strain in emergency rooms.
+Rosenberg argued that lower violence rates would also ease the strain on medical systems.

-Sinai backed “Stop the Iron,” a state law that took effect this month to increase penalties for illegal gun trafficking.
+Sinai backed “Stop the Iron Pipeline" a state law that took effect this month to increase penalties for illegal gun trafficking.

-For Rosenberg and Gannon, the key to reducing future hospital admissions, is to address violence before it starts.
+Both Rosenberg and Gannon say, the key to reducing future hospital admissions, is to address violence before it starts.
 As part of that effort, the hospital is looking to distribute gun locks at the bedside.